 Meet Erica Glenn

-ACDA has provided me with a vibrant community of like-minded colleagues across the country, and I feel inspired and rejuvenated whenever I attend an ACDA event, from national conferences to local workshops to all-state honors festivals.
+ACDA has provided me with a vibrant community of like-minded colleagues across the country, and I feel inspired and rejuvenated whenever I attend an ACDA event, (from national conferences to local workshops to all-state honors festivals).
 Over the years, I have had the opportunity to present workshops, lead reading sessions, and hear some of my own music performed at ACDA conferences.
 I also served as the guest clinician for Hawaii’s 2023 All-State Middle School Festival and the 2024 All-State High School Festival.
 ACDA has provided a home for my research into the Estonian Singing Revolution and the impact of music among refugee populations (via the Western Division magazine, Tactus).
 I am continually inspired by my peers in the choral world, and I appreciate the opportunities that ACDA provides to gather and connect.

 In February 2026, Josh Groban’s music director, David Lai, invited our Chamber Choir to perform as Josh’s backup singers in the first stop on his GEMS World Tour at the Blaisdell Arena.
 A particularly memorable moment for our students was chanting BYU-Hawaii’s oli—the Hiki Mai—for Josh after the concert.

-And this upcoming July, 10 BYU-Hawaii music students—primarily from the Pacific and Asia—will travel with me to Poland to work with Peace Through Music International and observe how international NGOs are run.
+Finally, this upcoming July, ten BYU-Hawaii music students—primarily from the Pacific and Asia—will travel with me to Poland to work with Peace Through Music International and observe how international NGOs are run.
 This initiative is being funded by the BYU-Hawaii Willes Center and will help graduating students establish new kinds of music organizations in their home countries, thereby carving out their own niche as arts entrepreneurs and serving their local communities.

 /